 Commercial sources such as local newspapers, journals, magazines, and media outlets often publish relevant data on economic trends, market research, and demographic analyses.
 Researchers can access this data to supplement their own findings and draw better conclusions.

-Below, we discuss two excellent examples of quantitative research methods that were used by highly distinguished business and consulting organizations.
+Here are two excellent examples of quantitative research methods used by highly distinguished business and consulting organizations.
 Both examples show how different types of analysis can be performed with qualitative approaches and how the analysis is done once the data is collected.

 This research utilized quantitative methods to identify ways that kept the family businesses sustainably profitable with time.